TO BE PUBLISHED October 2021

 ***Full-scale policy conference taking place online***

-This conference will examine next steps for infrastructure development in Scotland - and the measures that can be taken to drive economic recovery across the country, as well as tackle challenges around the environment and inequality, and developments in people’s working lives, their priorities, and their habits.
+This conference will examine next steps for infrastructure development in Scotland and the measures that can be taken to drive economic recovery across the country and tackle challenges around the environment and inequality, as well as examining developments in people’s working lives, their priorities, and their habits.

 - the Infrastructure Investment Plan - published by The Scottish Government in February this year, with a focus on the role of infrastructure in:

 - the response to the pandemic and changes resulting from leaving the EU

 - adapting to climate change

 - the Capital Spending Review - released alongside the Infrastructure Investment Plan and focusing on environmental, economic, and place objectives and investment plans